Twitter confirms purported Bloomberg story is false

-A report claiming that Twitter Inc (TWTR.N) received an offer to be acquired for $31 billion attributed to Bloomberg LP is fake, Twitter and a spokesman for the news and financial data provider said on Tuesday.
+A report claiming that Twitter Inc received an offer to be acquired for $31 billion (£19.8 billion) attributed to Bloomberg LP is fake, Twitter and a spokesman for the news and financial data provider said on Tuesday.

 Twitter shares jumped on the report, which was distributed on the Internet and closely resembled Bloomberg's news website.
 Its origins could not be immediately established.